Eligibility explained

 1. Meet and achieve all standard QTLS eligibility criteria.

 2. Provide an employer agreement signed by a senior leader in the organisation in the application portfolio.
+The employer agreement will evidence the following:

-- Your organisation's support for you to access teaching and learning with groups over five or more learners during your professional formation.
+• Your organisation's support for you to access teaching and learning with groups over five or more learners during your professional formation.

-- You may be teaching, co-teaching, or observing.
-This may be inside your own organisation, or in another organisation in FE and Skills.
+• You may be teaching, co-teaching, or observing.
+This may be inside your own organisation, or in another organisation in FE and skills.

 3. Complete an additional reflective validation activity during your professional formation programme.